Remote Teaching and Learning

 Whilst in the remote phase, we keep 'Where Individuals Really Matter' at the heart of our priorities.
 Our pastoral and welfare team closely monitor engagement with Remote Teaching and Learning in order to identify and engage with pupils who may need additional support.
 Additionally, we provide time for pupils to meet in their form groups via video chat.

 Summer Term 2020 presented many challenges and new opportunities.
 We were optimistic that the children would be learning new skills and were determined that it would be a term well spent, no matter how long or little was in or out of school.
 Our pupils demonstrated true learning resilience, independence, problem solving skills and creativity.
-Their progress has been clear and, more importantly, we have all remained connected as a learning community.
-It has been an inspiration to witness pupils and their families reaching out to one another and creating support networks in these testing times.
+Their progress was clear and, more importantly, we all remained connected as a learning community.
+It was an inspiration to witness pupils and their families reaching out to one another and creating support networks in these testing times.